ddmitov/camel-doctor/README.md

 ## Compile-time Requirements
 * GCC compiler

-* Qt 5 headers and libraries.
+* Qt 5 headers and libraries
   ``QtWebKit`` headers are used with all Qt 5 versions up to Qt 5.5.
   ``QtWebEngine`` headers are used with all Qt 5 versions starting from Qt 5.6.